 The interiors of the Wurzburg cathedral are astounding, as well.
-Similar to New Munster’s, they are painted white embellished with beautiful stucco artworks and golden decorations.
+Like New Munster’s, they are painted white embellished with beautiful stucco artworks and golden decorations.

-Wurzburg Cathedral is rated 4.6 (average) by 3028 people in Google Maps as of this writing.
+Wurzburg Cathedral is rated 4.6 (average) by 3028 people on Google Maps as of this writing.
 You can find the exact location of the Wurzburg cathedral on this link to Google Maps.

 Augustinian Church (Augustinerkirche)